rodrigobutta/traackr-coding-test/README.md

 2) After the file was fetched, `src/init.js` will call `src/output.js` that will handle the final print (wich will include the reports/lists requested, that are implemented in `src/reports.js`).

-- Some constants about incoming file formating rules are defined in `arc/config.js`
+Some constants about incoming file formating rules are defined in `arc/config.js`

+## Arch

+- It could be everything in one file, but I've tried to separate responsabilities in order to make the code more reusable.

+- I've also made every function as pure as possible to be able to easy tests them, so you might find small peaces of action that could be easily be merged to the main flow, but they're are out.

 ### Build
 `npm i`